-The threaded cognition model.
-In a recent computational model, Taatgen, Juvina, Schipper, Borst, and Martens (2009) have proposed that the AB reflects a protective production rule that prevents T2 from interfering with T1 consolidation.
-Borrowing from J. R. Anderson's (2007) adaptive control of thought-rational (ACT-R) architecture, the threaded cognition framework conceptualizes cognition as multiple processes that are threaded through a single processor (a single resource).
-With respect to dualtarget RSVP search, this model predicts that target detection and consolidation can operate in parallel.
+In a recent computational model Taatgen, Juvina, Schipper, Borst and Martens (in press) have proposed that the AB reflects a protective production rule that prevents T2 from interfering with T1 consolidation.
+Borrowing from Anderson's (2007) Adaptive Control of Thought - Rational (ACT-R) architecture, the threaded cognition framework conceptualises cognition as multiple processes that are threaded through a single processor (a single resource).
+With respect to dual-target RSVP search, this model predicts that target detection and consolidation can operate in parallel.
 However, due to default task allocation policies, target detection is held offline during the encoding of another target into working memory.
-Thus, at short T1-T2 lags, subjects have impaired T2 performance because they adopt an implicit strategy to suppress detection of this T2 until consolidation is complete.
-The model accounts for lag 1 sparing and spreading of that sparing by assuming that the system recognizes that targets appearing directly after T1 require report and that this supersedes the control production rule that protects consolidation.
+Thus, at short T1-T2 lags subjects have impaired T2 performance because they adopt an implicit strategy to suppress detection of this second target until consolidation is complete.
+The model accounts for Lag 1 sparing and spreading of that sparing by assuming that the system recognises that targets appearing directly after T1 require report and that this supersedes the control production rule that protects consolidation.
 As a result, detection is not suppressed for these target stimuli.
-It should be noted that although this model appears compatible with the itembased account of lag 1 sparing, it also has a temporal component, since the application of the production rule and consolidation rate are independent of the stimulus presentation rate.
-On the surface, this model bears strong similarity to the eSTST framework (both suggest that T2 detection is strategically suppressed during T1 processing).
+It should be noted that while this model appears compatible with the item-based account of Lag 1 sparing, it also has a temporal component as the application of the production rule and consolidation rate are independent of the stimulus presentation rate.
+On the surface, this model bears strong similarity to the eSTST framework (both suggest T2 detection is strategically suppressed during T1 processing).
 However, a key difference between the theories is that in the threaded cognition account, there are no capacity limitations; the AB merely reflects the application of an unnecessary protective rule.
-Indeed, Martens, Munneke, Smid, and Johnson (2006) have identified a group of subjects that apparently are immune to the AB deficit, and Taatgen et al. suggested that these individuals do not apply the production rule under RSVP conditions.
+Indeed, Martens, Munneke, Smid & Johnson (2006) have identified a group of subjects that apparently are immune to the AB deficit, and Taatgen et al. (2009) suggest that these individuals do not apply the production rule under RSVP conditions.